745764716/hellowworld/ICLR Rebuttbal.md

 #### Reviewer LYsh
-We thank Reviewer LYsh for your thorough suggestions and we have updated the submission accordingly.
+We thank Reviewer LYsh for your thorough suggestions.
+As to the weaknesses and minor issues you pointed out, we took them very seriously, and have updated parts of the paper to improve it.
 Our response is as follows.

 Q1: The second weakness is that the prior work (Morteza & Li, 2022) already proposed a method based on Gaussian assumptions and Mahalanobis distance.
 The extension in this paper, at least logically, is relatively straightforward, i.e., from Gaussian to Exponential Family and from Mahalaobis distance to Bregman-divergence (an extension).
 Maybe it's worth adding a section summarizing the paper's technical novelty.